64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 Yet another famous version of the character shows up in New Hyrule.
 When a demon lord is on the verge of returning, a young engineer teams up with the disembodied spirit of Princess Zelda to stop this event from coming to pass, with the help of the fabled Spirit Train.
 This version appears on the stage based on that train, but when played as, he'll be swapped out for his mentor Alfonzo.

 He offers a lighthearted contrast to his serious counterpart.
 He's just as brave and capable as other Links, including his playable adult counterpart, though now he has to share.
+In contrast to his counterparts, he is smaller, his reach is shorter, and his attacks are not as strong.
+He makes up for these shortcomings, however, with a higher degree of agility, which he can leverage to dash into slashing range, then back out to attack with his ranged weapons.

 - Alternate Self: Unlike the two Links in Melee, who were both the same character in different time frames, this Link is from a different timeline than the Link starting in Brawl.